 Early Notables of the Eggertson family (pre 1700)

-(c.
+Notables of this surname at this time include: Stephen Egerton (c.
 1555-1621), an English priest, born in London, he was a leading Puritan preacher of his time; John Egerton, 1st Earl of Bridgewater KB, PC (1579-1649), an English peer and politician; John Egerton, 2nd Earl of Bridgewater PC (1623-1686), an English nobleman, Lord Lieutenant of Buckinghamshire (1660-1686), Lord Lieutenant of Cheshire and Lancashire (1673-1676); Elizabeth Egerton (née Cavendish), Countess of...

-Another 88 words (6 lines of text) are included under the topic Early Eggertson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) are included under the topic Early Eggertson Notables in all our PDF Extended History products and printed products wherever possible.